How to Automate Email Responses Without Losing Control of Your Inbox — AI automation guide

 AI for Operations Teams: What to Automate With AI Now

 Your automation is probably working.
 Your exceptions aren’t.
 Every operations team that deploys automation software eventually describes the same pattern: the software handles the standard cases, the team handles everything else.
-At most companies, “everything else” runs 15 to 30 percent of total transaction volume and eats a disproportionate share of skilled team time.
-This is not a software failure.
-It is a scoping problem.
-Off-the-shelf automation is designed for the median workflow.
-Your exceptions – the non-standard invoice format, the vendor with a lapsed certification, the scheduling conflict that hits three constraints simultaneously – are not median.
-They are specific to your processes, your supplier base, and your organizational rules. ...
+At many companies, “everything else” is a minority of total transaction volume but still eats a disproportionate share of skilled team time.
+That is not necessarily a software failure.
+It is usually a scoping failure.
+Off-the-shelf automation is built for the median workflow.
+Your exceptions, the non-standard invoice, the vendor with a lapsed certification, the scheduling conflict that hits three constraints at once, are specific to your process, your systems, and your risk tolerance. ...